 Primary preservice teachers will teach at least two lessons each day.
-Secondary preservice teachers will teach between 10 and 15 lessons per week or an approximately 50% FTE teaching load.
+Secondary preservice teachers will teach between a minimum of 10 and a maximum of 15 lessons per week or approximately 50% FTE teaching load.
 The content for these lessons needs to be negotiated and discussed in advance.
 Lesson plans should be detailed and well-presented and shown to the mentor teacher.